 It is essential that assignments are submitted on time; I am unable to grant extensions.
-If you cannot come to campus to bring the hard copy, please mail it with sufficient time to reach me by the deadline.1 Due to the large number of students, we are unable to accept submissions by fax.
+Assignments should be submitted in both hard copy and electronic versions.
+If you cannot come to campus to bring the hard copy, please mail it with sufficient time to reach me by the deadline.2 Due to the large number of students, we are unable to accept submissions by fax.
 Late assignments will be subjected to a 20% penalty (1st day), plus 10% for each subsequent day.
 (For example, an assignment that merits a 95 ("A") grade will get 75 points if submitted a day late.)
 Late penalties are prorated for electronic/hard copy submissions: if an assignment is not turned in in hard copy form but only in electronic form, the penalty will be 10% per first day late (5% for each subsequent day); if it is not turned in in electronic copy form but only in hard form, the penalty will be 10% per first day late (plus 5% for each subsequent day).
 Assignments submitted >45 minutes after the due time are counted a day late.
 The deadline ensures the instructor enough time to read and comment on assignments.